WNBA draft guide: Paige Bueckers and the Valkyries get ready for their big night in New York

 How to watch the 2025 WNBA draft

-ESPN is televising the draft starting at 7:30 p.m.
-ET through 9:30 p.m.
-ET.
-A countdown show will be available starting at 7 p.m.
-ET on the ESPN app, and the WNBA has its own “Orange Carpet” for draft prospects showing off their own style and fashion before the big night.
+ESPN is televising the draft starting at 7:30 p.m. through 9:30 p.m.
+EST. A countdown show will be available starting at 7 p.m.
+EST on the ESPN app, and the WNBA has its own “Orange Carpet” for draft prospects showing off their own style and fashion before the big night.
 The league also will be providing updates on its social and digital sites, including the WNBA app and WNBA.com.

-The orange carpet should be quite the fashion show if only based on the show draftees put on last year.
+The orange carpet should be quite the fashion show, based on the show draftees put on last year.
 That’s when Caitlin Clark became the first athlete — female or male — dressed by Prada for the WNBA or NBA draft and helped set the tone for draft night in style.

 When and where is the draft?